Spronks/JavaScript-Projects/README.md

 # Day 3 - Form Validation
 I made a form with username, email and password as inputs and we are checking the validity of these inputs.
 Username must be 8 letters long, email address should be in a valid form and password should be 8 characters long and must include owercase, uppercase, digits and special charachters.
 Also there is an extra password input and we make sure those two match.

+# Day 4 - Navigation Bar
+A hamburger icon thats toggles on and off a navbar.